henriknelson/nyancat-magisk-module/README.md

 ## by nelshh @ xda-developers

-This Magisk module installs the latest stable version of CMatrix to the target system
+This Magisk module installs the latest stable version of nyancat to the target system

 ## Change Log